dustingeorge32/farmerFridgeTextAnalysis/README.md

 ##Step 2 Writing to the dictionary/keeping track of word frequency##

-When reading the file and extracting each word, there needs to be a check to see if we are using stop words, if yes then see if the word is within the set mentioned earlier otherwise we will add the word to the dictionary.
+When reading the file and extracting each word, there needs to be a check to see if we are using stop words, if yes then see if the word is within the set mentioned earlier; otherwise, we will add the word to the dictionary.

-If we want to use stem words that we transform the word to use the root word and append any letters that are needed as well.
+If we want to use stem words, then we transform the word to use the root word and append any letters that are needed as well.
 Once that is done we add that to the dictionary.

-The easy check for a dictionary is if the word is in the dictionary then we just increment the count; otherwise, we just insert it as a new word we saw with the value of 1.
+The easy check for a dictionary is if the word is in the dictionary already then we just increment the count(value); otherwise, we just insert it as a new word we saw with the value of 1.

-Finally, we sort the dicionary by the value so the most popular words are in the beginning of the dictionary.
+Finally, we sort the dicionary by the values so the most popular words are in the beginning of the dictionary.

 ##Step 3 Saving the results##

-For the saving, we check if there is a file that exists, if not we create a new file otherwise we just create a file with the same file name with an appended number.
+For the saving, we check if there is a file that exists, if not we create a new file; otherwise, we just create a file with the same file name with an appended number.

 We are writing the top 25 or the number that the user inputs.
 We also write the list of stop words, if the user wants to use stop words, and the original text.